saadsharif/ttds-group/api/indexing.md

   2. Dropped if it matches a pre-defined stop word list<sup>[13]</sup>.
   3. Stemmed using the Porter stemming algorithm - via the package `Stemmer`.
 Performance profiling indicated this to be the most performant stemmer.

-All fields passed during indexing are concatenated into a single string. **Positions are calculated once all tokenisation and stemming has been performed**.
+All fields passed during indexing are concatenated into a single string. **Positions are calculated once all tokenisation and stemming have been performed**.
 Note that this can result in false positives for phrase and proximity matching, e.g. the query "the cat jumped over the dog" becomes "cat jumped dog" with positions 1,2,3.
 This can phrase could potentially be matched against "a cat jumped under a dog".
 Exact phrase matching may also result in false positives due to stemming.

-Tokenization also preverses the original token for a term (i.e. its first occurence) for use in the suggester.
+Tokenization also preserves the original token for a term (i.e. its first occurrence) for use in the suggester.
 These unstemmed forms are, however, not indexed.

 ### Document Ids

-All documents recieve a unique internal document identifier.
+All documents receive a unique internal document identifier.
 This is a monotonically increasing integer starting at 1.
-Users must provide a unique external idenfifier that can be any arbitrary string.
-A bi-directional, in memory mapping, is inturn maintained between the two identifiers.
+Users must provide a unique external identifier that can be any arbitrary string.
+A bi-directional, in-memory mapping, is inturn maintained between the two identifiers.
 This internal document identifier ensures that postings for a term are sorted.
 This aids query evaluation and allows efficient algorithms such as Linear merge to be utilised during query evaluation - see [Boolean Search Functions & Query Evaluation](#search-functions-&-query-evaluation).
 All of the document structures described below use this internal document id.
 As a result, query evaluation also returns internal document ids, which are mapped back to the original ids before being returned.
 The dictionary used to store these mappings represents a low memory overhead and allows document ids to be arbitrary.

 #### Utility functions